macmillanpublishers/RSuite_Word-template/README.md

 #### Overview
 Development documentation below is broken into 5 main topics:
-* Notes on project maintenance, releases & versioning
+* Project maintenance, releases & versioning
-* Notes on developing the custom Ribbon
+* Working with the custom Ribbon
 * gradle tools: to install files to local env for testing, to collect and version-tag files for release.
 * devSetup tools: macros to facilitate working in the VBA editor
 * Unit testing

-Additionally, detailed documentation regarding auto-creation of Style Templates using "WordTemplateStyles.xlsm" and "StyleTemplateCreator.docm" can be found in Confluence, [here](https://confluence.macmillan.com/display/PWG/Maintaining+Word+Style+Templates).
+Additionally, detailed documentation regarding auto-creation of Style Templates using "WordTemplateStyles.xlsm" and "StyleTemplateCreator.docm" can be found in Macmillan Confluence, [here](https://confluence.macmillan.com/display/PWG/Maintaining+Word+Style+Templates).

 ## Project Maintenance & Releases
 Currently work is done on feature branches per feature/bug, and merged into master once tested/verified on Word 2013(PC), Word 2019(PC) and Word 2019(Mac).